JKorf/Bittrex.Net/README.md

 Bittrex.Net provides three clients to interact with the Bittrex API.
 The  `BittrexClient`  provides all V1.1 rest API calls, whereas the `BittrexClientV3` gives access to the V3 rest API calls.
 The  `BittrexSocketClient`  provides functions to interact with the SignalR websocket provided by the Bittrex API.
 Both clients are disposable and as such can be used in a  `using`statement.

 ## Release notes
+* Version 3.1.8 - 06 Oct 2019
+    * Changed ask/bid in BittrexStreamMarketSummary to be nullable

 * Version 3.1.7 - 15 Aug 2019
     * Updated code docs
     * Updated V3 client